Elusive recovery for iron ore as supply drowns China appetite

 A toxic combination of bountiful supply and slower demand growth in top importer China have hammered iron ore prices to five-year lows, the hardest hit among industrial commodities this year.
-Prices slid this week below $80 a tonne for the first time since 2009. .IO62-CNI=SI
+Prices slid this week below $80 a ton for the first time since 2009.

 In the last quarter of 2012 iron ore staged a 39 percent recovery from that year’s price rout when Chinese mills restocked heavily.
 But his time around, mills may not rescue prices.